Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Own Thermo Fisher Scientific shares in just a few minutes.

-Thermo Fisher Scientific is a diagnostics & research business based in the US.
-Thermo Fisher Scientific stocks (TMO.US) are listed on the NYSE and all prices are listed in US Dollars.
-Its last market close was $441 – a decrease of 1.83% over the previous week.
-Thermo Fisher Scientific employs 80,000 staff and has a trailing 12-month revenue of around $35.9 billion.
+Thermo Fisher Scientific Inc is a diagnostics & research business based in the US.
+Thermo Fisher Scientific shares (TMO) are listed on the NYSE and all prices are listed in US Dollars.
+Thermo Fisher Scientific employs 80,000 staff and has a trailing 12-month revenue of around USD$38.3 billion.

-How to buy Thermo Fisher Scientific stock in Canada
+How to buy shares in Thermo Fisher Scientific

 What's in this guide?